achankra/platformetrics-portal-iq/APPROACH.md

 This methodology documentation is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-Portal IQ assessment tool is available under separate commercial license.
-Contact Platformetrics for licensing inquiries.
+The Portal IQ assessment tool codebase is available under a separate commercial license.
+Please feel free to contact Platformetrics for licensing inquiries.

 ---